The “Kathrin Prize” – Kathrin Lemke Scholarship for Young Jazz Improvisers

 All nominated musicians are asked to submit a project idea and exposé, as well as a proposal for the design of their stay in Darmstadt.
 This should also include the proposal of a specific date for the period of the workshop phase.
 Proposals must be submitted in writing.
 The curatorial board decides on the basis of the written exposé and selects one of the nominees as the award winner.

-- May 2018: Appointment of the curatorial board
+- May of an even year: Appointment of the curatorial board

-- Between January and late May 2019: Workshop phase, closing concert and award presentation at Jazzinstitut Darmstadt
+- Between January and late June the following (odd) year: Workshop phase, closing concert and award presentation in Darmstadt

-- June 2020: Gathering of proposals by the the curatorial board for the next award winner
+- In June, following even year: Gathering of proposals by the the curatorial board for the next award winner